Hypospadias in boys

 • Unusual urination pattern or apparent difficulty urinating

-How is Pediatric Hypospadias diagnosed?
+How is hypospadias in boys diagnosed?

 Depending on the location of the opening of the urethra and other factors, including any curvature of the penis, your doctor may recommend some imaging to determine the extent of the condition.

-What are the causes of Pediatric Hypospadias?
+What are the causes of hypospadias in boys?

 There’s still much to be learned about the causes of hypospadias, but it’s been determined: